realitycollective/com.realitycollective.service-framework-docs/docs/basics/01_introduction.md

 Check the [Platform System](./06_platform_system.md) section for more information.

-## Services and SubServices (data providers) - Advanced
+## Services and SubServices (service modules) - Advanced

-In addition to the core services you can create, it is also possible to create sub-services (also referred as service providers) which are connected to their parent core service.
+In addition to the core services you can create, it is also possible to create sub-services (also referred as service modules) which are connected to their parent core service.
-This enables you to create a "Header" service to accept requests and then provide multiple implementations for that service, usually to support multiple platforms but can also be used as a collection of providers to obtain data from, such as:
+This enables you to create a "Header" service to accept requests and then provide multiple implementations for that service, usually to support multiple platforms but can also be used as a collection of modules to obtain data from, such as:

-* An asset service that can add providers that connect to google, sketchfab, Azure or wherever you can get assets from, all returned through the main parent service.
+* An asset service that can add modules that connect to google, sketchfab, Azure or wherever you can get assets from, all returned through the main parent service.
 * A networking service that has different client implementations based on the running platform.
 * A utility service that enables several functions that require to work differently based upon platform or different sets of conditions.

 This capability is a bit more advanced advanced and potentially limitless.

-For more information checkout the [Advanced services and sub services (service providers)](./04_advanced_services.md) section.
+For more information checkout the [Advanced services and sub services (service modules)](./04_advanced_services.md) section.

 ## Use Cases (and what is a Service anyway?)